tareqhassan2014/tareqhassan2014/README.md

 ## I'm a Husband, Developer, and Teacher!!

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
-- 🌱 I’m currently learning everything 🤣
+- 💕 I love learning and teaching.
-- 👯 I’m looking to collaborate with other content creators
+- 👭 I’m looking to collaborate with other developers.
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🚴‍♂️ 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums

 ### Connect with me: